TrueFiEng/Waffle/docs/source/matchers.rst

 Proper hex
 ----------
-Testing if string is a proper hex value of given length:
+Testing if a string is a proper hex value of given length:

 .. code-block:: ts